Building a Lumos Connector: Step-by-Step Tutorial

 elif user.get("status") == "deleted":

-status = AccountStatus.DEACTIVATED
+status = AccountStatus.SUSPENDED

 accounts.append(FoundAccountData(